EH-Khiari/RESTful-Messenger/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/5067413/9430995/b13ef0e6-49d5-11e5-8ec3-f064a7d38108.jpg)

 #Use cases
+The following are the possible user cases for my humble applicaiton:
+-

 #Deployment
 Luckily for me, as this is  my first time to, a) create a RESTful API, and, b) use AWS, eclipse makes the process of deploying on an EC2 instance simple and easy.